remarkablemark/html-dom-parser/README.md

 };
 ```

-If you are parsing HTML with SVG code you can set `lowerCaseTags` to `true` without having to enable `xmlMode`.
-Keep in mind this will return all tag names in camel-case and not the HTML standard of lowercase.
+If you're parsing SVG, you can set `lowerCaseTags` to `true` without having to enable `xmlMode`.
+This will return all tag names in camelCase and not the HTML standard of lowercase.

+> [!NOTE]
-> **Note**: If you are parsing code client-side (in-browser), you can not control the parsing options.
-Client-side parsing automatically handles returning some HTML tags in camel-case, such as specific SVG elements, but returns all other tags lowercased according to the HTML standard.
+> If you're parsing code client-side (in-browser), you cannot control the parsing options.
+Client-side parsing automatically handles returning some HTML tags in camelCase, such as specific SVG elements, but returns all other tags lowercased according to the HTML standard.

 ## Migration